 Hi, I live in an arab muslim country UAE, people here have freak thoughts towards sadism and masochism… they believe we are sick or something, how do u think its possible to know if a friend is a sadist? and how can i convince her to dominate me? can you please provide some advise im really desperate…

 Hi, I’m really sorry to hear that it’s so hard for you where you live.
 It honestly isn’t all that much better here in the US for the most part, but there are people like you out there, I’m sure even in your own country, though they are probably in hiding, as I assume you might be.
 There is no surefire way of knowing if someone is into S/M without asking them or just getting into a situation where it comes up, but I think the internet is a pretty decent route of finding people like yourself.
 Just be wary of people who might not be who they say they are or could possibly take advantage of you in some way.
 If you have any more questions please don’t hesitate to ask.
 I know what it feels like to feel alone about this.

-Anonymous asked: I'm into spanking but I'm also asexual.
+Anonymous said: I'm into spanking but I'm also asexual.
 Spanking and sex don't go hand in hand for me...
 I don't know if that makes sense.
 How is that accepted by spankos?

 Everyone’s different.
 I think within the spanko community people recognize that not everyone who is into spanking necessarily sees it as a sexual thing.
 I get turned on by just thinking about it personally, but some people just have the need or interest in it without it being tied to sex in that way.

 Hey guys!
 I hope you can forgive me for not posting in several months (someone’s been bad ;-)).
 I’ve just been super busy lately.
 Summer internship, work, applying for a visa to study abroad next year, yada yada yada.
 Anyway, this summer has proved to be quite incredible.